Battling Immingham Grandparent’s High Court win – North East Lincolnshire ordered to pay £43,000

-Immingham grandparents have won a legal challenge against North East Lincolnshire Council.
-The fight was over the failure of social services to provide financial support after they took on the care of their grandchild.
+Immingham grandparents have today won a legal challenge against North East Lincolnshire Council.
+The fight was over the failure of Social Services to provide financial support after they took on the care of their grandchild.

 In 2008, Mr and Mrs G were asked to care for their grandson by North East Lincolnshire social services.
 Social services had been involved with the child for 2 years but repeatedly failed to step in to protect him.

-Around four months after social services had placed the boy with Mr and Mrs G, the social worker asked them to obtain a residence order.
-They never told Mr and Mrs G that they would be entitled to apply for residence allowance.
+Around four months after social services had placed the boy with Mr and Mrs G, the social worker asked them to obtain a Residence Order.
+They never told Mr and Mrs G that they would be entitled to apply for a Residence Allowance.

-It was not until they went to see specialist kinship care solicitors, Ridley & Hall in Huddersfield, that they discovered that they were entitled to be paid residence allowance.
+It was not until they went to see specialist kinship care solicitors, Ridley and Hall in Huddersfield that they discovered that they were entitled to be paid a Residence Order Allowance.

-Commenting, Rebecca Chapman, a specialist solicitor at Ridley & Hall said:
+Commenting Rebecca Chapman, a specialist solicitor at the Huddersfield based Ridley and Hall said:

-Mrs G said, “This is all my birthdays and Christmases on one day!
+“This is all my birthdays and Christmas on one day!
 It’s a fantastic result.
-We couldn’t have done it without Ridley & Hall.
+We couldn’t have done it without Ridley and Hall.

-Rebecca Chapman said “It’s disappointing for Mr and Mrs G that they had to go to the High Court to compel the local authority to do what they are already supposed to do.
-The local authority failed this child.
+Rebecca Chapman of Ridley and Hall Solicitors said “It’s disappointing for Mr and Mrs G that they had to go to the High Court to compel the local authority to do what they are already supposed to do.
+The local authority failed this child.”